twibiral/obsidian-execute-code/README.md

 <details>
 <summary>TypeScript</summary>

-- Requirements: Node.js installed then run in command line `npm install typescript -g` and `npm install ts-node -g`. (`-g` means global install)
+- Requirements: Node.js installed then run in command line `npm install typescript -g` and `npm install ts-node -g`. (`-g` means global installation)
-- Problems: If you use your global node.js installation and it doesn't work try to set your `ts-node` path in the settings to `npx ts-node` instead of `ts-node`.
+- Problems: If you use your global node.js installation, and it doesn't work try to set your `ts-node` path in the settings to `npx ts-node` instead of `ts-node`.

 ```ts
 let message: string = 'Hello, World!';